 When we are dividing powers that have the same base, we take the powers away from each other.

-Like with multiplication, I am going to write out these indices in full.
+Like with multiplication, I am going to write out both of these terms in full.
 This gives us:

 We can simplify this fraction because the numerator and the denominator both have y x y (or y2) in common.
 This leaves the fraction as:

 Therefore, the answer to this question is y4.